fbgallet/roam-extension-stats/README.md

 - Children blocks count, [Character] and [word] count in children blocks
 - DONE/TODO ratio and percentage (or progress bar with 6 boxes: "🟩🟩🟩□□□" means more that 50%, less than 66%)
 - [Linked references count] (🆕 new in v.3)
-  - [Date of the last update of a linked reference]
+  - Date of the last update of a linked reference
+- [Streak], i.e. heatmap about mention of the given page on Daily Notes (🆕 new in v.4)

 - When hovering over 'Daily notes', see all these info for today and up to 6 days before (🆕 new in v.3).

+### Commands
-There is also two commands in the command palette, opening a popup:
+Three commands in the command palette:
-- 'Get page info'
+- 'Get page info' (default hotkeys: `Ctrl-Alt-i`) : display in a popup detailed info and the complete streak for current page,
-- 'Get info o recent Daily Notes'.
+- 'Get info on recent Daily Notes',
+- 'Toggle tooltips on hover': you can disable tooltips if you find them annoying. (🆕 new in v.4)

+A command in block contextual menu:
+- 'Block info': useful if you have disabled tooltips. (🆕 new in v.4)

 ---
 Do you think other information could be useful?
 Don't hesitate to let me know!